TheMannu/AWS-Learning-Days/Day-01/project.md

 Wait for the Instance state to display Stopped.

 Change the instance type
-Select the check box next to your Web-Server.
+Select the check box next to your youb-Server.
 From the Actions  dropdown menu, select Instance settings  Change instance type, and then configure the following option:

 Instance type: Select t2.nano.